kk-src/azure-postgresql-mcp/README.md

     - **create_table**: Create a new table in your database.
     - **drop_table**: Delete a table in your database.
 - **Resources**:
-    - **Tables**: Provides schema information and metadata for each table in the database, including table names and owners, column names and data types, storage parameters, and more.
+    - **Tables**: Provides schema information and metadata for each table in the database, including column names and data types.

-By integrating with this MCP server, you can effortlessly build AI agents and applications that can intelligently and efficiently manage, analyze and make decisions based on your business data in Azure Database for PostgreSQL.
+By integrating with this MCP server, you can effortlessly connect any AI application that supports MCP to your business data in Azure Database for PostgreSQL, providing meaningful context in a standardized, scalable and secure manner.

 ## Getting Started